-Notably, numerous studies support the hypothesis that an “unhealthy” but palatable diet reduces the impact of stress exposure.
-Indeed, elevated consumption of calorie-rich palatable foods was found to engage certain coping mechanisms to reduce stress in humans and in rodents 12–14.
-It was previously shown that long-term exposure to high-fat diet (HFD) selectively protects against some of the behavioral sequelae of chronic unpredictable social stressors 15 and protects offspring from the consequences of maternal separation stress 16.
-Those studies mainly focused on addressing the long-term consequences of social isolation or exposure to HFD when animals reach adulthood; in comparison, very few studies address the effects of these manipulations in young animals.
-In our published work, we focused on addressing the immediate effects of exposure to either acute stress or to acute HFD and we have reported different effects in juvenile and adult animals, that are brain region-dependent17–22.
-Further, in preliminary experiments we applied social isolation stress, HFD or both to juvenile male rats one week starting from PND21.
-Our preliminary results (Figures 1-3) revealed that social isolation or HFD impaired both short-term and long-term social recognition memory tested in habituation and dishabituation and social recognition memory paradigms, respectively (Figures 1-2 ) and impaired mPFC synaptic plasticity, as -assessed through NMDA-dependent long-term potentiation (LTP), reaffirming our previous reports for HFD18,23–25.
+Several studies support the hypothesis that an “unhealthy” but palatable diet can mitigate the impact of stress exposure.
+Indeed, elevated consumption of calorie-rich palatable foods has been shown to engage certain coping mechanisms, thereby reducing stress in humans and rodents 12–14.
+Consistently, long-term high-fat diet (HFD) consumption can selectively protect against some of the behavioral sequelae of chronic unpredictable social stressors 15, while also protecting offspring from the consequences of maternal separation stress 16.
+These prior studies have mainly focused on addressing the long-term consequences of social isolation or exposure to HFD after animals reach adulthood.
+In comparison, very few studies have addressed the effects of these manipulations in young animals.
+In our published work, we focused on addressing the immediate effects of exposure to either acute stress or acute HFD intake, revealing distinct effects in juvenile and adult animals that are brain region-dependent17–22.
+In preliminary experiments, we applied social isolation stress, HFD, or both to juvenile male rats for one week starting from PND21.
+Social isolation or HFD alone impaired short-term and long-term social recognition memory as respectively tested with habituation/dishabituation and social recognition memory paradigms (Figures 1-3), while also impairing mPFC synaptic plasticity as measured based on NMDA-dependent long-term potentiation (LTP), reaffirming our previous reports regarding the effects of HFD intake18,23–25.
 Interestingly, when we presented HFD during isolation, social recognition memory (SRM) and LTP deficits were rescued (Figures 1-4).
-Notably, this behavioral and electrophysiological rescue persisted a month later a time point at which previously social isolated-CD animals still showed deficits in SRM and LTP (Figure 4).
-In adult animals, HFD alone did not affect SRM 23,26 but induced mixed effects on LTP, with HFD enhancing hippocampal CA1 LTP 21,27 while impairing LTP in the mPFC46, showing brain region-dependent changes, unlike juveniles.
+Notably, this behavioral and electrophysiological rescue persisted one month later, whereas previously socially isolated animals fed a control diet still exhibited SRM and LTP deficits (Figure 4).
+In adult animals, HFD alone did not affect SRM 23,26 and had mixed effects on LTP, with HFD enhancing hippocampal CA1 LTP 21,27 while impairing LTP in the mPFC46, thus revealing brain region-dependent changes distinct from those in juveniles.

-Figure 1: Acute of HFD and social isolation for one week on social recognition memory in the juvenile animal.
+Figure 1: The acute effects of HFD intake and social isolation for one week on social recognition memory in juvenile animals.

-A: Schematic presentation of the social recognition memory test: Animals are habituated to the arena, and on the next day they are exposed to an object or to another animal placed in corrals for 1 hr.
-Twenty-four hrs later they are exposed to the familiar animal and to a novel one.
-Details in 23,28.
+A: Schematic overview of the social recognition memory test.
+Animals were habituated to the arena, and on the next day they were exposed for 1 h to an object or another animal in corrals.
+After 24 h they are exposed to both the familiar animal and a novel one.
+For details, see 23,28.

-B: Animals at PND21 were weaned and divided into 4 groups: control diet and group housing (J-CD-Social), CD and isolation (Isolation-CD), High-fat diet and group housing (Social-HFD) and HFD and isolation (isolation-HFD).
-Immediately after the termination of the 7 days they were tested on social recognition memory test.
-While isolation-CD and Isolation-HFD did not differ from each others [ns], they significantly differed from the other groups [p<0.001].
+B: Animals at PND21 were weaned and divided into 4 groups: control diet (CD) + group housing (Social-CD), CD + isolation (Isolation-CD), HFD + group housing (Social-HFD), and HFD + isolation (Isolation-HFD).
+After 7 days of these treatments, animals were subjected to a social recognition memory test.
+The Isolation-CD and Isolation-HFD did not differ from each other, but did differ significantly from the other groups [P<0.001].
 The Social-CD and Isolation-HFD groups showed intact social recognition memory.